enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 retain its insertion order (though, you might occasionally get lucky).
 This could be an opportunity to dive into a candidate's understanding of a `HashMap` implementation and some of the edge cases.
-I have seen quite a few candidates assume that HashMap lookups are nearly always constant  time in practice and be surprised when I mention that I have seen multiple instances of production code have
+I have seen quite a few candidates assume that HashMap lookups are nearly always constant time in practice and be surprised when I mention that I have seen multiple instances of production code, which have

-  a.
-Worse runtime performance due to excessive hash collisions.
+  - Worse runtime performance due to excessive hash collisions.

-    - The worst case is that every entry hashes to the same bucket, which leaves you with larger practical space requirements and you're stuck iterating over linked list nodes for everything you do.
+    - The worst case is that every entry hashes to the same bucket

+    - This leaves you with larger practical space requirements AND you're stuck iterating over linked list nodes for everything you do.

-  b.
-Memory leaks due to keys that use identity equality
+  - Memory leaks or excessive allocations occur due to keys that use identity equality

     - Hash collisions can occur, but the keys will only be equal if they're the same instance, thus resulting in an ever expanding Map on insertion or never finding the entry you had previously inserted, despite having the same data (this is often done intentionally by third-party libraries you might depend on).

-    - This is especially dangerous with unbounded maps or cache implementations
+    - This is especially dangerous with unbounded map or cache implementations

-  c.
-Runtime performance hits due to expensive key hashing
+  - Runtime performance hits due to expensive key hashing

     - This is sneaky and can bite you if you use Scala Case Classes or Java Record classes, which contain collections, as the hashcode is auto-generated for you and will hash over entire collections (these don't generally make the best keys, regardless).

-  d.
-Runtime performance hits on re-size
+  - Runtime performance hits on re-size

     - This involves allocating larger arrays, copying, re-bucketing, and re-building the entire Map from scratch when a capacity limit has been met.

-You might decide that a [TreeMap](https://www.baeldung.com/java-treemap) or [ListMap](https://www.baeldung.com/scala/listmap) can just drop in here in order to retain ordering, but this doesn't improve our best case theoretical or practical time and memory requirements.
-We also still suffer from the above mentioned issues.
+You might decide that a [TreeMap](https://www.baeldung.com/java-treemap) or [ListMap](https://www.baeldung.com/scala/listmap) can just drop in here in order to retain ordering, but this doesn't improve our best case theoretical or practical requirements.
+We still suffer from the above mentioned issues.

 You might also see something like